What Aerospace Engineers Do and Career Opportunities?

 Everyone Will Have Career Challenges & Successes

-The “2008 Great Recession” hit the world, nation, and Wichita hard.
+Over 10-years ago, the “2008 Great Recession” hit the world, nation, and Wichita hard.
 Every type of industry, business, and worker was affected in some way.
 The hard times were not just felt in the aerospace sector.
 Engineers of all types, accountants, and machinists, to name just a few, were affected - it was a worldwide economic recession.

 The good news is that times are better and the future is very promising.
 Projections for aircraft sales and commercial space growth are amazing.
 Additionally, keep in mind that a large number of aging “Baby Boomer” engineers will retire soon.
 Industry and government need lots of new engineers.